-Fittipaldi breaks both legs in crash during Alonso's WEC debut
+Fittipaldi has surgery on broken legs

-Fernando Alonso's first performance in an official World Endurance Championship session was overshadowed by a heavy crash at Spa-Francorchamps which left Brazilian driver Pietro Fittipaldi with two broken legs.
+Pietro Fittipaldi is out of intensive care following surgery for fractures to both his legs after a crash Friday, FIA said in a statement Saturday.

-Fittipaldi -- grandson of former world champion Emerson - crashed at the high-speed Eau Rouge during Friday's session, losing control mid-way through the corner and going straight into a tyre barrier.
-Fittipaldi, the winner of last year's Formula V8 3.5 championship, was taken to hospital, where the extent of the injuries were revealed.
-Team DragonSpeed has confirmed his condition is not life-threatening.
+Fittipaldi -- grandson of former world champion Emerson - crashed at the high-speed Eau Rouge during a qualifying session, losing control mid-way through the corner and going straight into a tyre barrier.
+Fittipaldi, the winner of last year's Formula V8 3.5 championship, was taken to Centre Hospitalier de la Citadelle de Liege.
+His left leg suffered a complex fracture according to FIA.

 Fittipaldi, 21, is balancing WEC duties with Super Formula and IndyCar this year; he had been due to make his debut at the Indianapolis 500 later this month with Dale Coyne Racing.